-References to the "Company," "our," "us" or "we" refer to DFP Healthcare Acquisitions Corp.
-The following discussion and analysis of the Company's financial condition and results of operations should be read in conjunction with the unaudited condensed financial statements and the notes thereto contained elsewhere in this report.
+References in this report (the "Quarterly Report") to "we," "us" or the "Company" refer to DFP Healthcare Acquisitions Corp.
+References to our "management" or our "management team" refer to our officers and directors and references to the "Sponsor" refer to DFP Sponsor LLC.
+The following discussion and analysis of the Company's financial condition and results of operations should be read in conjunction with the unaudited condensed financial statements and the notes thereto contained elsewhere in this Quarterly Report (the "Financial Statements").
+Capitalized terms used but not otherwise defined herein have the meaning set forth in the Financial Statements.
 Certain information contained in the discussion and analysis set forth below includes forward-looking statements that involve risks and uncertainties.

-Cautionary Note Regarding Forward-Looking Statements
+Special Note Regarding Forward-Looking Statements